Private sector leasing scheme

 This is similar to the leases with which landlords are already familiar.

-Private landlords will benefit from:
+Private landlords who join the scheme will benefit from:

 - No void costs